Busayoilesanmi/LITA_Class_Documentation2/README.md

 _ _ _
 This project aims to achieve the following analysis goals:

-1. Revenue: This analyzes the total revenue generated from sales in different geographical regions.
+1. Revenue by Region: This analyzes the total revenue generated from sales in different geographical regions.

 2. Revenue by Units Sold: This determine the total revenue from number of units sold for each product over a specific period.